Javascript

 module.exports = Parent;

-childContextTypes is useful while in development because it validates the schema against the object returned from getChildContext.
-While in production this step is bypassed.
+childContextTypes is useful during development because it validates the schema against the object returned from getChildContext.
+While in production, this step is bypassed.

 Item Toggle Component